-ARTICLE III.
-LIMITS ON DISCLOSURES OF FINANCIAL INFORMATION
+ARTICLE V. LIMITS ON DISCLOSURES OF NONPUBLIC PERSONALINFORMATION

-Section 12.
-Limits on Disclosure of Nonpublic Personal Financial Information to Nonaffiliated Third Parties
+Section 18.
+Limits on Disclosure of Nonpublic Personal Information to Nonaffiliated Third Parties

-A. (1) Conditions for disclosure.
-Except as otherwise authorized in this regulation, a licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless:
+A. (1) Except as otherwise authorized in thisAct, a licensee may not, directly or through any affiliate, disclose any nonpublic personal information about a consumer to a nonaffiliated third party unless:

-(a) The licensee has provided to the consumer an initial notice as required under Section 5;
+(a) The licensee has provided to the consumer an initial notice as required under Section 9;

-(b) The licensee has provided to the consumer an opt out notice as required in Section 8;
+(b) The licensee has provided to the consumer an opt out notice as required in Section 12 or an opt in notice as required in Sections 22 and 23 ;

 (c) The licensee has given the consumer a reasonable opportunity, before it discloses the information to the nonaffiliated third party, to opt out of the disclosure; and

-(d) The consumer does not opt out.
+(d) The consumer does not opt out or opt in depending upon the applicable requirement.

-(2) Opt out definition.
-Opt out means a direction by the consumer that the licensee not disclose nonpublic personal financial information about that consumer to a nonaffiliated third party, other than as permitted by Sections 15, 16 and 17.
+(2) Opt out means a direction by the consumer that the licensee not disclose nonpublic personal information about that consumer to a nonaffiliated third party, other than as permitted by Sections 19, 20 and 21.

-(3) Examples of reasonable opportunity to opt out.
+(3) Opt in means a knowing and intelligent agreement by the consumer to allow disclosure of information described in Sections 22 and 23.

+(4) .
 A licensee provides a consumer with a reasonable opportunity to opt out if:

 (a) By mail.
 The licensee mails the notices required in Paragraph (1) of this subsection to the consumer and allows the consumer to opt out by mailing a form, calling a toll-free telephone number or any other reasonable means within thirty (30) days from the date the licensee mailed the notices.

 (b) By electronic means.
-A customer opens an on-line account with a licensee and agrees to receive the notices required in Paragraph (1) of this subsection electronically, and the licensee allows the customer to opt out by any reasonable means. within thirty (30) days after the date that the customer acknowledges receipt of the notices in conjunction with opening the account.
+A consumerr agrees to receive the notices required in Paragraph (1) of this subsection electronically in accordance with [insert state version of UETA], and the licensee allows the consumer to opt out by any reasonable means at any time..

 (c) Isolated transaction with consumer.
-For an isolated transaction such as providing the consumer with an insurance quote, a licensee provides the consumer with a reasonable opportunity to opt out if the licensee provides the notices required in Paragraph (1) of this subsection at the time of the transaction and requests that the consumer decide, as a necessary part of the transaction, whether to opt out before completing the transaction.
+For an isolated transaction such as providing the consumer with an insurance quote, a licensee provides the consumer with a reasonable opportunity to opt out if the licensee provides the notices required in Paragraph (1) of this subsection at the time of the transaction and requests that the consumer decide, as a necessary part of the transaction.

+(5) A licensee provides a consumer with a reasonable opportunity to opt in if:

+(a) By mail.
+The licensee mails the notices required in Paragraph (1) of this subsection to the consumer and allows the consumer to opt in by mailing a form, calling a toll-free telephone number or any other reasonable means within thirty (30) days from the date the licensee mailed the notices.

+(b) By electronic means.
+A consumer agrees to receive the notices required in Paragraph (1) of this subsection electronically in accordance with [insert state version of UETA], and the licensee allows the consumer to opt in by any reasonable means.
+The licensee must allow the consumer to withdraw the opt in at any time.

+(c) Isolated transaction with consumer.
+For an isolated transaction such as providing the consumer with an insurance quote, a licensee provides the consumer with a reasonable opportunity to opt in if the licensee provides the notices required in Paragraph (1) of this subsection at the time of the transaction and requests that the consumer decide, as a necessary part of the transaction.